eso/edps-doc/source/quick/installation.md

          sudo apt install graphviz (Debian, Ubuntu)
          sudo dnf install graphviz (Fedora)

-   For fv and ds9, follow the instructions in corresponding webpages.
+   fv and ds9, are optional.
+To install them, follow the instructions in corresponding webpages.
    You can test whether these three packages are installed and their path are correctly set by typing on a terminal:

          dot -V